Nathanlikescoffee/Blog/_posts/2019-03-01-Fitness-Routine.md

 <H2> Rest Day </H2>
 * 20min jog 6mph.

 Every two to three weeks I try and increase each workout by 2.5 - 5 pounds and will be tracking progress via the blog.
 Abs are done every morning as a part of my morning routine.
-This workout is great for me but not be great for you, do some research before deciding what fitness routine to follow.
+This workout is great for me but may not be great for you, do some research before deciding what fitness routine to follow.